PratikMaitra/EZ-DSNER/README.md

 ## Supported DS-NER Methods

 Please download the method repositories from their respective GitHub repositories.
 Some of the methods might require patching to work.
-For datasets, please download commonly used DS-NER datasets like QTL etc
+For datasets, please download commonly used DS-NER datasets like QTL etc We plan to keep on expanding the supported DS-NER methods.

 | Method |
 |--------|